LuiseFreese/blog/how-to-build-a-FAQ-Bot-in-minutes.md

 Now we want to work on feeding our bot with the FAQ from the website that we selected.

-* Copy the URL auf the FAQ website
+* Copy the URL of the FAQ website
 * Paste the URL into the **Link to online content** field

 ![Get Faq](https://github.com/LuiseFreese/blog/blob/main/media/how-to-build-a-faq-bot/getfaq.png)